elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/billing/evergent.md

 ---
 ## Activation

-Provider the following to activate the Evergent integration.
+Provide the following to activate the Evergent integration.
 Note the integration utilizes the Evergent REST API - contact your Customer Success Manager if you utilize legacy platforms such as the SOAP API.

 * Domain
 * apiKey